visgl/deck.gl/dev-docs/RFCs/v8.0/carto-v9-rfc.md

 ### MVT vs binary data format

-Due to differences in data warehouses, when rendering vector data using the `CartoVectorLayer` the format is MVT in some cases and CARTO's internal binary format in others.
+Due to differences in data warehouses, when rendering vector data using the `VectorTileLayer` the format is MVT in some cases and CARTO's internal binary format in others.
 In v8 `CartoLayer` deals with this by instantiating either a `MVTLayer` or a `CartoTileLayer`.

-The two layers are very similar (`CartoTileLayer` being an extension of `MVTLayer`) and thus in v9 `CartoVectorLayer` will be enhanced to support MVT data so that it can be used with all data warehouses. `CartoTableSource`, `CartoTilesetSource` & `CartoQuerySource` will similarly be written such that they can parse both formats.
+The two layers are very similar (`CartoTileLayer` being an extension of `MVTLayer`) and thus in v9 `VectorTileLayer` will be enhanced to support MVT data so that it can be used with all data warehouses. `CartoTableSource`, `CartoTilesetSource` & `CartoQuerySource` will similarly be written such that they can parse both formats.

 ### React considerations